Chronic stress upsets the happy tum

 Chronic stress upsets the happy tum by disrupting the friendly bugs.
 A poor diet devoid of fibre and resistant starch simply adds to the "dysbiosis" as it is called.

-Less than 5% of those eating typical grocery store food are getting sufficient fibre; it is little wonder we are so stressed and ail from so many diseases of the tum.
+Less than 5% of those eating typical grocery store food are getting sufficient fibre; it is little wonder we are so stressed and ail from so many diseases disturbing the happy tum.

 Newsletter